Cristina Fernández de Kirchner: 2011 presidential campaign

-When Néstor Kirchner refused to run for re-election in 2007 and proposed his wife instead, it was rumored that they could alternate in the presidency for the next 12 years to circumvent the constitutional limit of two consecutive terms.
-This scenario would have had Cristina standing down in favor of Néstor in 2011, and Néstor would in turn hand the FPV candidacy back to Cristina in 2015.
+When Néstor Kirchner refused to run for re-election in 2007 and proposed his wife instead, it was rumoured that they could alternate in the presidency for the next 12 years to circumvent the constitutional limit of two consecutive terms.
+This scenario would have had Cristina standing down in favour of Néstor in 2011, and Néstor would in turn hand the FPV candidacy back to Cristina in 2015.
 The death of Néstor Kirchner in 2010 derailed such a plan.
 She had a low positive image, below 30%.
 On 21 June 2011, she announced that she would run for a second term as president.
 A few days later, she announced that her economic minister Amado Boudou would run for vice president on her ticket.
-She personally chose most of the candidates for deputy in the Congress, favoring members of the Cámpora.
+She personally chose most of the candidates for deputy in the Congress, favouring members of the Cámpora.

 The elections took place on 23 October.
 She was re-elected with 54.11% of the vote, followed by socialist Hermes Binner, 37.3 points behind her.
-The opposition was divided between several candidates and the perceived economic prosperity prevailed over voter's concerns about corruption and cronyism.
+The opposition was divided between several candidates, and the perceived economic prosperity prevailed over voters' concerns about corruption and cronyism.
 It was the largest victory percentage in national elections since 1983.
 The Peronist party also won eight of the nine elections for governor held that day, increased their number of senators, and obtained the majority in the chamber of deputies, including the number of legislators needed for quorum.
 They had lost that majority in the 2009 elections.
 She invited children on stage during the celebrations, and Vice President Amado Boudou played an electric guitar.
 As she had in 2007, she gave a conciliatory speech.